Skip to main content

 Updated over a week ago

-In recent years many pharmacies have been commissioned to provide NHS flu vaccination services.
-These services sit alongside the nationally commissioned GP vaccination service, giving patients another choice of venue for their vaccination and helping commissioners to meet their local NHS vaccination targets.
+In recent years, many pharmacies have been commissioned to provide NHS flu vaccination services.
+This service runs alongside the one offered by GPs, providing more choice and convenience for patients and helping the NHS reach its vaccination targets.

 Did this answer your question?